 “Greg has earned both GRAMMY® and Emmy nominations and an International Broadcasting Award from The Hollywood Radio and Television Society.
 In sync with an ever evolving musical landscape and a life’s work that has included success as an arranger, composer, producer and performer, taking him on worldwide tours and contributing to some of the most important recordings in pop culture.”

-Sometime after Tower of Power‘s 1993 album T.O.P., Greg Adams decided he was finished with a quarter-of-a-century as a key contributor to the band and was ready for a new chapter in his career.
+Sometime after Tower of Power‘s 1993 album T.O.P., Greg Adams decided he was ready for the next phase of his music career, after a quarter-of-a-century as a key contributor to the band.
 Just-like-that, he moved forward to pursue a solo career.

 First-Generation New Yorker